mathiser/RadDeploy/README.md

       - MR1_T2.dcm

 #### Consumer
 `GPUS` is a list of physical GPUs that are at disposal for flow execution.
-For instance:
+It is the GPU-index which can be found in `nvtop` or `nvidia-smi` For instance:
 ```
 GPUS:
   - 0
 ```
+It can also be provided as a space seperated string in an environment variable like `GPUS=0 2 5`

 Defaults to an empty list.
-It can also be provided as a space seperated string in an environment variable like `GPUS=0 2 5`

 ## Dashboard
 If you want to set up the grafana dashboard, make sure that the grafana service has access to `janitor`'s `/opt/DicomFlow/database/database.sqlite` with the following two mounts:
-*flow_tracker*: `./mounts/flow_tracker:/opt/DicomFlow/database:rw`
+- **flow_tracker**: `./mounts/flow_tracker:/opt/DicomFlow/database:rw`
-*dashboard*: `./mounts/flow_tracker:/var/lib/grafana/database:ro`
+- **dashboard**: `./mounts/flow_tracker:/var/lib/grafana/database:ro`

 You can then go to http://localhost:3000.
 When you setup a new datasource, use sqlite and set the path to the database to: Path `/var/lib/grafana/database/database.sqlite`